Dog Food: What Not to Feed

 Xylitol is an artificial sweetener found in chewing gum, candy, and other sugar-free products.
 In dogs, xylitol can make their blood glucose level plunge, which could result in weakness, nausea, vomiting, and even liver failure.

 There are several spices that have been reported to cause problems in dogs.
-These include turmeric, paprika, and anything containing capsaicin, including black pepper, red pepper, chili powder, and fresh peppers.
+These include paprika and anything containing capsaicin: red pepper, chili powder, and fresh peppers.
 Even if your doggie is convinced that it’s a Cajun, resist spicing up its dog food with any of these ingredients.

 The Best Dog Food and Dog Treats